 Cranberry Cinnamon Chocolate Chip BarsBarbara Hall

-- ¼ cup Dark Brown Sugar
+- ¼ cup (55 g) Dark Brown Sugar

-- ¾ cup light brown sugar 159 g
+- ¾ cup (165 g) Light brown sugar

-- ½ cup Sugar white 99 g
+- ½ cup (100 g) Sugar white

-- 2 teaspoon Vanilla Extract
+- 2 teaspoon (2 teaspoon) Vanilla Extract

-- 2 Eggs
+- 2 (2) Eggs

-- 1-½ cups All-purpose flour
+- 2 cups (250 g) All-purpose flour

-- 2 cups Old fashion oats
+- 2 cups (162.16 g) Old fashion oats

-- 1 -½ teaspoon Baking powder
+- 1 ½ teaspoon (1.5 teaspoon) Baking powder

-- ½ teaspoon Baking soda
+- ½ teaspoon (0.5 teaspoon) Baking soda

-- ½ teaspoon Kosher Salt
+- ½ teaspoon (0.5 teaspoon) Kosher Salt

-- 1 cup Semi-Sweet Chocolate Chip
+- 1 cup (175 g) Semi-Sweet Chocolate Chip

-- ½ cup Cinnamon Chips
+- ⅓ cup (78.86 g) Cinnamon Chips

-- ½ cup Dried cranberries
+- ¾ cup (90.91 g) Dried cranberries

-- Using a stand or hand-held mixer, beat the butter and sugars together till it has become light in color and looks whipped—about 4 minutes on medium-high speed.
+- Using a stand or hand-held mixer, cream the butter for a minute or two, then add the sugars and mix on a medium mixer speed for 2 to 3 minutes.
 Turn off the mixer and scrape down the side, then add the vanilla extract before turning the mixer back on to medium speed.
 I take one of the eggs, crack it into a small bowl to ensure there are no eggshells, and add it to the cookie batter.
 Mix into the cookie dough before adding the 2nd egg.

 I am not a certified Dietitian or Nutritionist.
 The nutrition amounts given below are provided through a program and are only a guideline.